History of Iceland: Early history

-Iceland remained, for a long time, one of the world's last uninhabited larger islands (the others being New Zealand and Madagascar).
-It has been suggested that the land called Thule by the Greek geographer Pytheas (fourth century BC) was actually Iceland, although it seems highly unlikely considering Pytheas' description of it as an agricultural country with plenty of milk, honey, and fruit: The name is more likely to have referred to Norway, or possibly the Faroe Islands or Shetland.
+Iceland remained, for a long time, one of the world's last uninhabited larger islands (alongside New Zealand and Madagascar).
+It has been suggested that the land called Thule by the Greek geographer Pytheas (fourth century BCE) was actually Iceland, although it seems highly unlikely considering Pytheas' description of it as an agricultural country with plenty of milk, honey, and fruit; the name is more likely to have referred to Norway, or possibly the Faroe Islands or Shetland.
 Many of the early settlers were Thelir, fleeing the recent union of Norway under Harald Fairhair and came from Telemark.
 A similar argument explains the name of Greenland from Grenland, neighbouring Telemark and also populated by Thelir.
 The exact date that humans first reached the island is uncertain.
 Roman currency dating to the third century has been found in Iceland, but it is unknown whether they were brought there at that time or came later with Vikings after circulating for centuries.

 Irish monks

 There is some literary evidence that monks from a Hiberno-Scottish mission may have settled in Iceland before the arrival of the Norsemen.
 The Landnámabók ("Book of Settlements"), written in the 1100s, mentions the presence of Irish monks, called the Papar, prior to Norse settlement and states that the monks left behind Irish books, bells, and crosiers, among other things.
 According to the same account, the Irish monks abandoned the country when the Norse arrived or had left prior to their arrival.
 The twelfth-century scholar Ari Þorgilsson's Íslendingabók reasserts that items including bells corresponding to those used by Irish monks were found by the settlers.
 No such artifacts have been discovered by archaeologists, however.
 Some Icelanders claimed descent from Cerball mac Dúnlainge, King of Osraige in southeastern Ireland, at the time of the Landnámabók's creation.

-Another source mentioning the Papar is Íslendingabók, dating from between 1122 and 1133.
-According to this account, the previous inhabitants, a few Irish monks known as the Papar, left the island since they did not want to live with pagan Norsemen.
-One theory suggests that those monks were members of a Hiberno-Scottish mission, Irish and Scottish monks who spread Christianity during the Middle Ages.
-They may also have been hermits.

-Recent archaeological excavations have revealed the ruins of a cabin in Hafnir on the Reykjanes peninsula (close to Keflavík International Airport).
+An archaeological excavation has revealed the ruins of a cabin in Hafnir on the Reykjanes peninsula (close to Keflavík International Airport).
 Carbon dating reveals that the cabin was abandoned somewhere between 770 and 880, suggesting that Iceland was populated well before 874.
 This archaeological find may also indicate that the monks left Iceland before the Norse arrived.